 Leaving it out and exposed to the elements is not a good idea and you do so at your own risk.

-Choosing from the best riding lawnmowers for rough terrain isn’t an easy task, but I hope this review has helped you at least narrow the field down a little and armed you with enough knowledge to know what to look for.
+Choosing the right riding lawn mower for rough terrain isn’t an easy task, but I hope this review has helped you at least narrow the field down a little and armed you with enough knowledge to know what to look for.